How Can We Help You?

 Accelerated Bachelors to Master

-Clarion University offers several bachelor's to master's degree programs permitting undergraduate students with at least junior standing to take graduate coursework in order to get an early start on the graduate degree.
+PennWest Clarion offers several bachelor's to master's degree programs permitting undergraduate students with at least junior standing to take graduate coursework in order to get an early start on the graduate degree.
 Please note that accelerated offerings are limited to the following programs:

 - Master of Accounting (for students enrolled in any bachelors program)